Division of Student Engagement and Success

 Living in the Residence Halls

-Living together in community is a unique opportunity.
+Living together in a community is a unique opportunity.
 We recognize students come to Wilberforce with many different experiences and expectations.
-To create common ground for all students residing in the residence hall, students are expected to embrace and abide by guidelines for living in the residence halls.
+To create common ground for all student residents, we expect them to embrace and abide by guidelines for living in the residence halls.
 Students can find the guidelines in the Welcome to the Neighborhood Guide.

 Choosing to Live Off Campus